 The Three Generations Of Jazz plays music from the middle of the 20th Century, including stompin’ hot traditional jazz, swinging blues, soulful ballads and original compositions.

-Lloyd Arntzen (Clarinet, Soprano Sax, and Vocals), Tom Arntzen (Piano and Vocals), Georgina Arntzen (Vocals), Evan Arntzen (Clarinet, Tenor Sax, and Vocals), Arnt Arntzen (Plectrum Banjo, Guitar, and Vocals), Alan Matheson (Trumpet), and Jen Hodge (Bass)
+Lloyd Arntzen (Clarinet, Soprano Sax, and Vocals), Tom Arntzen (Piano and Vocals), Georgina Arntzen (Vocals), Evan Arntzen (Clarinet, Tenor Sax, and Vocals), Arnt Arntzen (Plectrum Banjo, Guitar, and Vocals), Alan Matheson (Trumpet), Jen Hodge (Bass), and Julian MacDonough (Drums)

 Lloyd Arntzen has been a fixture on the Vancouver traditional Jazz scene in Vancouver for many years, His love of Sidney Bechet, Benny Goodman and Louis Armstrong shining through in his clarinet and soprano sax mastery.
 His son Tom has forged his own musical path, often playing his thunderous piano in Lloyd’s various bands, but mostly doing his own projects with his eclectic musical tastes.
 Tom’s eldest son Evan began joining Tom and Lloyd onstage from his high school days, and his lyrical Saxophone has drawn critical comparisons with and Bud Freeman and Eddie Miller.
 Now Tom’s younger son, Arnt, has joined the tradition of producing entertaining music for the dancing feet and discerning ears of Vancouver Audiences, playing the Plectrum Banjo in the tradition of Maurice Bolyer, and a jazz guitar influenced by Charlie Christian.